fslaborg/blog/README.md

     - `author_link` is a link that will be associated with your name.
 You can for example link your github or twitter account here
     - `category` is one of `fsharp`, `datascience`, `advanced`
     - `date` is the date of submission in [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601)
+    - `summary` is an optional short summary of the post.
+It is recommended to add for SEO.
+    - `perview_image` is an optional image that will be shown on post previews. ideally a 2-by-1 or 3-by-1 image with a width of 1200px.
+It is recommended to add for SEO.

 - create a `post.ipynb` file that contains your blogpost.
 This notebook will be parsed and rendered to a html site. **do not forget to save the notebook with cell output**, as the notebook will not be executed on site generation.